-Along the demographic transition, the world goes through a decline in fertility, a rise in life expectancy, and a rise in participation rates.
-Which force is mostly responsible for the changes in the aggregate variables of interest.
-Table 3a answers this question.
-The demographic force that accounts for the bulk of the divergence in the evolution of the aggregates between closed and open economy is the fertility transition.
+aggregates between closed and open economy is the fertility transition.
 The reason is that the fertility trend is the only one, among the three demographic trends examined, that moves in opposite directions between North and South, after 2000: while the North slowly rebounds towards replacement rates, the South rapidly falls towards them.
-The sharp reduction in fertility transition induces a big inflow of capital from the South (see the last column in Table 3a) which reverses the implications for the closed-economy dynamics in the capital-output ratio in the North.23
+The sharp reduction in fertility in the South generates a strong rise in the capital stock, while in the North the light rebound in fertility determines a decline in savings (Fig. 4).
+As a result, in open economy, the fertility transition induces a big inflow of capital from the South (see the last column in Table 2) which reverses the implications for the closed-economy dynamics in the capital-output ratio in the North.

 It is also informative to study the dynamics of the same aggregate and policy variables in the South.
-We report our findings in Table 3b.
-The rise in capital and output per capita, due to demographic forces is substantial: demographics are projected to account for more
+We report our findings in Table 2.
+The rise in capital and output per capita, due